vyos/vyos-documentation/docs/installation/cloud/azure.rst

 -------------

-If instance was deployed with one **eth0** ``WAN`` interface and want to add new one.
-To add new interface an example **eth1** ``LAN`` you need shutdown the instance.
+If instance was deployed with one **eth0** ``WAN`` interface and want to add new one, like **eth1** ``LAN`` you need to shutdown the instance first.
 Attach the interface in the Azure portal and then start the instance.

 .. note:: Azure does not allow you attach interface when the instance in the **Running** state.